Byans Rural Municipality: History

-Byas was a part of Doti Kingdom during the medieval era.
-The area between Seti River to Kali river was the Doti Kingdom.
-In 1790 Gorkha Kingdom (Name changed as "Nepal" in 1768) fought a war against Doti Kingdom and won the battle. thus Doti Kingdom became part of Nepal.
+Byas was a part of the Doti Kingdom during the medieval era.
+The area between the Seti and Kali Rivers was the territory of the Doti Kingdom.
+In 1790 the Gorkha kingdom (renamed "Nepal" in 1768) fought a war against the Doti Kingdom and won the battle, subsuming the Doti Kingdom.

 Until 1962, Byas was a thum (county) of Baitadi-Dadeldhura district.
 Baitadi-Dadeldhura district was divided into two sub-districts.
 Baitadi and Dadeldhura.
 Byas was one of eight county (thum) of Baitadi sub-district.

 It became part of Darchula District in 1962 when four counties of Baitadi sub-district separately formed a new district.

 Ward Division

 Byans RM is divided into 6 wards as below: